rbowsley/lamplighthelp/source/8-1-4_Recording_the_outcome_values.markdown

 Once you have entered the actual score or yes/no, you can also add a comment to the score.
 The comment can be any text, perhaps an explanation or evidence.
 It is not a field that can be reported on, but it can be seen when viewing the saved record, as a column in the  table view on the {{Outcome}}s tab (for more on this see [8.2.0 The {{Outcome}}s Tab](/help/index/p/8.2.0) or as a column in the {{outcome}}s table (see [8.3.0 Viewing All {{Outcome}} Records](/help/index/p/8.3.0).

-The 'our work' tickbox means that you can record changes in the {{person}}'s situation, even if they are not the result of your work.
+The 'our work' tick box means that you can record changes in the {{person}}'s situation, even if they are not the result of your work.
 This is for reference only, and can be seen if you view the completed {{outcome}}s record.

 You can enter information for as few or as many {{outcome}}s as you wish.
 When you have finished, click the 'save' button at the bottom-right of the page.